Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 The light was a little too bright for her, but a helpful Gao had given her a pair of darkened lenses for her eyes.
 They rested on her nose and kept the worst of the glare out so that she was comfortable.

 Another had shown her how *they* archived their knowledge.
-Whole vast troves of knowledge were neatly tucked away in some distant storage, and she could read those records---or a translation of them, anyway---through book-sized devices controlled by taps and touch.
+Whole vast troves of knowledge were neatly tucked away in some distant storage, and she could read those records - or a translation of them, anyway - through book-sized devices controlled by taps and touch.

 The Hunters had similar things, so their existence didn’t come as a *complete* shock.
 But there was a lot around Ukusevi that was far beyond what her people had achieved even at their height before the Hunters came. *Their* machines had been all wrought iron, rivets, steam and wood.
 Electrical power had been a new and intriguing invention, only a few years old, before that fateful day.